Skip to content

 Confidence in the number you sign off on.

-When forecasted EBITDA moved between Tuesday\'s board pre-read and Thursday\'s actual board meeting, you don\'t guess which assumption changed. =WhyThisNumber() answers it before the meeting starts.
+When forecasted EBITDA moved between Tuesday's board pre-read and Thursday's actual board meeting, you don't guess which assumption changed.
+The Why This Number command answers it before the meeting starts.

 Modelers